-Swiss Life continuously assesses customer satisfaction at the key contact points.
-Directly following interaction, customers are asked about their experience, satisfaction and willingness to recommend Swiss Life.
-Anyone who gives a negative response is contacted within 48 hours.
+Swiss Life continuously assesses customer satisfaction at the key contact points, for example following a consultation or contact with Customer Services.
+Directly following the interaction, customers are asked about their experience, satisfaction and willingness to recommend Swiss Life.
+Anyone who gives a negative response is contacted within a certain period of time.
 In this way, Swiss Life can be sure that it understands the reasons for a negative rating and can offer the customer a solution.
 Customer satisfaction is surveyed in close collaboration with an independent market research institute.